BarryDigby/Youth-Academy/chapters/chapter1.md

 In the example above, we created a new variable `spring_months` that contains a character vector.
 In order to <span style="color:red">c</span>oncatenate the individual character strings to a vector, we use `c()`.

-A few operations you shopuld be able to perform on a vector:
+A few operations you should be able to perform on a vector:

 * Check the type of elements in a vector by using `typeof(vector_name)`
 * Check the length of a vector by using `length(vector_name)`